 On some occasions the group also includes dancer Mickey Davidson, or a group of dancers led and choreographed by Ms. Davidson.
 On other occasions the group collaborates with a guest such as Chico Freeman, Michael Gregory Jackson, Feya Faku, Oliver Lake, Craig Harris, or Ricky Ford, the collaboration involving the guest’s compositions as well as pieces by Makanda Ken McIntyre.
 The Makanda Project “Multiple Percussion Edition” is a special format that features three percussionists (Yoron Israel, Warren Smith, and Billy Hart or Thurman Barker).
-The group’s repertoire also includes some works by composers such as saxophonist Bill Barron and South African pianist Ndikho Xaba.
+The group’s repertoire also includes some works by composers such as saxophonist Bill Barron and South African musician Ndikho Xaba.

 Most of the band members are also educators, and the group has presented a variety of educational programs from jazz listening seminars, to improvisation workshops, to panel discussions.